Turkey Caesar Sandwich on Garlic Toast

 Creamy Dill Chicken Salad is a twist on an old favorite with tons of room for variations like leftover turkey instead of chicken!
 Serve on a bed of lettuce or on your favorite bread for a lunch you won’t regret!

 20 Minute Chipotle BBQ Cranberry Turkey Sliders (or chicken!) with Apple Poppy Seed Slaw They are a wonderfully delicious way to devour your Thanksgiving turkey leftovers or SO good you will want to make them forever and ever with chicken!
 The crunchy, sweet and tangy Apple Poppy Seed Slaw is delectable all on its own and the ideally delicious compliment to these saucy sliders!

 Turkey Cranberry Hand Pies The perfect after-Thanksgiving snack, lunch, or dinner using leftover turkey and cranberries!
 Don’t be intimidated with hand pies, they’re a cinch to make – you can even get the kids to help.

 Slow Cooker Turkey Barley Soup A light and healthy soup to help you recover from your mashed potato coma.

 Thanksgiving Pizza It has turkey, mashed potatoes, stuffing and more all in a puff pastry crust!
 I just might be the BEST way to eat Thanksgiving leftovers.

 Chicken and Spinach Enchiladas Casserole comes together quickly with leftover turkey and tastes rich and savory, bursting with flavor!

-Like this Turkey Caesar Sandwich Recipe?
-Pin it!
+Like This Turkey Sandwich Recipe?
+Pin It!